The Midnight Walk: Full Chapter Walkthrough and Endings Guide

 Instant deliveryNo spam, unsubscribe anytime

-Play the chapter in three beats: clear the main path, return through every accessible side space, then check whether any symbol or light device now makes more sense than it did earlier.
-If an optional area seemed unreadable before, Chapter 5 is exactly the place where the game likes to pay off earlier visual clues.
-Do not assume you can come back later unless the level structure clearly supports it.
+Run it in three beats: clear the main path, sweep the accessible side spaces, then check whether any symbol or light device makes more sense than it did earlier.
+If an area looked unreadable before, this is often where an earlier visual clue pays off.

 A collectible sweep that works in every chapter

-• Search each room twice: once before solving the main puzzle and once after the room’s lighting changes.
+• Search each room twice: once before solving the main puzzle, once after the lighting changes.

 • Hug the outer walls on your cleanup lap.
-Side alcoves and narrow dark pockets are easier to miss from the center line.
+Side alcoves and narrow dark pockets are easy to miss from the center line.

-• If you survive a chase or stealth sequence, turn around and re-enter the area if the game allows it.
-Post-encounter spaces are often safer and easier to read.
+• After a chase or stealth sequence, re-enter the area — post-encounter spaces are safer and easier to read.

 Advertisement